echalkpad/the-health-guide/src/assets/docs/nutrients/micronutrients/minerals/manganese.md

 # Manganese
-Manganese (Cu) is an essential trace element.
-Its main function is
+Manganese (Mn) is an essential trace element.
+Its main function is as coenzyme and bone development.

 ## Absorption
-Only
-Manganese absorption requires:.
+Only a small percentage of manganese are absorbed and accumulated in the liver.
-Manganese absorption is impaired by: iron, magnesium, calcium.
+Manganese absorption is impaired by: phytate, iron, magnesium, calcium, phosphorous, antibiotics.

 ## Functions
 	• Bone Production
 	• Skin integrity
 	• Blood Sugar Control
-Protection Against Free Radical Damage
+Protection Against Free Radical Damage abnormal rate of development and growth, high blood sugar, ataxia, glandular disorders, muscular in coordination, poor growth, convulsion, loss of hearing, dizziness and paralysis.
+Antioxidant, assists with managing blood glucose levels, helps to lower triglycerides, strengthens arterial tissues, and stabilizes LDL’s. maintain sex hormone, protein, fat and carbohydrate productions.
+Formation of blood cells, activates numerous enzymes, bones and tissue growth, synthesis of fatty acids and cholesterol.

 ## Deficiency
-manganese deficiency
+impotence, anemia, digestive disorders and tooth decay

 ## Excess
-manganism
+poor iron absorption
+nervous system decline

 ## Disease preventions
 	• Osteoporosis